 And parachuting in his own preferred candidate for London West (a race Lawton may well have won if he’d had to contest it) sends an absolutely contrary and profoundly dispiriting message to the grassroots of the party: “I don’t care who you want or whether or not Joe Blow over there has been carefully planning his nomination run for the last couple of years.
 I started leading the party two months ago and like it or lump it, this other Johnny Come Lately over here is the guy I’m ordaining as your preferred candidate.
 So how do you like them apples?”
 Not very much, thanks.

-Then there’s the troubling new reality that independence of thought has joined having a sense of humour as a no-go zone at this degraded moment in our never more censorious and yet never more shameless political culture.
+Then there’s the troubling new reality that independence of thought has joined having a sense of humour as qualities that will not be tolerated at this degraded moment in our never more censorious and yet never more shameless political culture.
 Andrew Lawton has been a uniquely provocative and polarizing figure for years.
 It is his stock in trade.
 It is how he has made his living.
 I can empathize.
 In my forty years of journalistic hackery – a lot of it the positing of contrarian opinions of some bite – I have occasionally been approached by lower level operatives of conservative-leaning parties to see if I’d consider putting myself forward as a candidate and after three seconds’ thoughtful reflection, deduced that would be a huge mistake for both me and the party in question.